dherault/serverless-offline/README.md

 There's support for [websocketsApiRouteSelectionExpression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html) in it's basic form: `$request.body.x.y.z`, where the default value is `$request.body.action`.

-Authorizers and wss:// are currectly not supported in this feature.
+Authorizers and wss:// are currently not supported in this feature.

 ## Usage with Webpack